jaschers/checkmAIte/README.md

 ## Demo
 <img src="https://github.com/jaschers/checkmAIte/blob/main/visuals/board.gif" width="350">

-Here's a demo of the CheckmAIte (white) winning against a 2500 elo chess bot, Danny-bot (black).
+Here's a demo of the CheckmAIte (white) winning against a 2500 elo chess bot on chess.com, called Danny-bot (black).
 The game was played on my chess.com account and can be found [here](https://www.chess.com/analysis/library/3or7E8zuS6).
-In this game, CheckmAIte used a depth of 5.
+In this game, a depth of 5 was used for the minimax algorithm of CheckmAIte.
 CheckmAIte is fully based on Python.

 ## Requirements
 * Python 3.7+